xiaracclaere/list-manager/README.md

-# Important Note

-**The following documentation may contain some informal or slightly incorrect English.
-I apologize for any confusion it may cause.
-The purpose of this document is to provide an overview in a straightforward and understandable manner.**

 # List Manager

 ## What is List Manager?

-List Manager is a simple and advanced list management program.
+List Manager is a simple yet advanced list management program.

 **_Key Features:_**

 - **Adding an item to list:**

-    Adds the item that you give input to list.
+    Adds the item you type into the list.

 - **Deleting an item from list:**

-    Deletes the item that you give input to list if it's exists.
+    Deletes the item you type from the list, if it exists.

 - **Listing all items of list:**

-    Shows all items enumerated of list.
+    Shows all items in list, with numbers.

 - **Exiting program:**

-    Exits List Manager.
+    Closes List Manager.

 ## Why List Manager?

 It's don't has a GUI, but it's has a CLI!
-Forget about difficulty of CLI, List Manager's commands are too easy to learn!
+Forget about the idea that CLI is hard, List Manager's commands are very easy to learn and very hard to forget.

 ## What About Errors of List Manager?

 Older versions are not tested completely.
-Newer versions are testing a lot!
-So downloading the latest version is recommend.
+Newer versions are tested a lot.
+So it's **recommend** to download the latest version.

 # About Versions

 ## What is the Releasing Plan of List Manager?

-When I complete the new versions. :)
+Whenever I finish a new version. :)

 ## Is There Any Unsupporting Versions?